saas-js/saas-ui/packages/saas-ui-cli/README.md

 `--color-mode on` or `--color-mode off`.

 Framework package versions come from one CLI compatibility policy.
-While the v3 preset is published on the `next` channel, clean projects receive the exact current workspace release (embedded into the CLI at build time) rather than a moving dist-tag; compatible stable v3 declarations remain valid for the eventual stable channel.
+While the v3 preset is published on the `rc` channel, clean projects receive the exact current workspace release (embedded into the CLI at build time) rather than a moving dist-tag; compatible stable v3 declarations remain valid for the eventual stable channel.
 In a monorepo, `workspace:` declarations are retained only after